-UBC emeriti have access to four plans, referred to in this document as:
+Retired UBC faculty and staff (as well as individuals working past age 71) have access to four plans, referred to in this document as:

-- the UBC/Sun Life plan (UBC RSB Extended Health Care Plan) - the MEDOC plan (MEDOC Travel Insurance plan) - the Johnson plan (Johnson EHC and Prestige Travel plan) - the RTO plan (RTO/ERO EHC plan).
+- the UBC/Sun Life plan (UBC RSB Extended Health Care plan) - the MEDOC plan (MEDOC Travel Insurance plan) - the Johnson plan (Johnson EHC and Prestige Travel plan) - the RTOERO plan (RTOERO EHC plan).

-(The plan names used by UBC HR, Johnson, Inc., and RTO are in parentheses.)
+(The plan names used by UBC Human Resources, Johnson, Inc., and RTOERO are in parentheses.)